A special conference year deserves very special hosts

 The pre-conference activities take place from 18-21 July 2024, and begin where the projection planetarium was born: in Jena, Germany.
 The festivities start with the famous Fulldome Festival, held at a special in 2024 for IPS attendees!

 Mid-conference tours and exciting post conference tours round off the IPS 2024 program.

 Participant Costs, Travel and Lodging

 We know IPS can be a large financial undertaking.
 Therefore, we have tried to keep the costs for registration as low as possible for attendees.
-For information registration and participant costs, please see the pdf available here: Participant Costs
+For estimated information regarding registration and participant costs, please see the pdf available here: Participant Costs

 Travel & Visa

 Germany, as a member state of the Schengen Area, permits the nationals of many countries to enter the European Union Schengen area (including Germany) without a visa.
 EU citizens may of course enter Germany with just an identification card.